kathy9980/kathy9980.github.io/_pages/research.md

 ## 1. Forest Resilience and Ecosystem Dynamics

 <p align="center" style="font-size:1.10em; padding:0 15px; margin:12px 0 28px 0;">
-<strong>How do forests and ecosystems respond to disturbance, recover from stress, and gain or lose resilience under global environmental change?</strong>
+<em>How do forests and ecosystems respond to disturbance, recover from stress, and gain or lose resilience under global environmental change?</em>
 </p>

 Lag-1 temporal autocorrelation (TAC) is one of the most widely used indicators of ecosystem resilience because increasing TAC can signal a system’s declining recovery rate from stress.
 However, its **ecological meaning has rarely been tested directly in real ecosystems**, limiting confidence in its use for large-scale resilience monitoring.